Stblacq/mesh_planner/README.md

 ## Notes

 ### Collision Avoidance
 This demo does **not** include collision avoidance.
-For collision-aware planning, integrate the **Wavefront Planner** from [Mesh Navigation](https://github.com/naturerobots/mesh_navigation) as a global planner by:

-- Using vertex costs for obstacle-aware planning
-- Setting up semantic layers for parts of the mesh (e.g., traversability)
+For collision-aware planning, refer to our recent [project](https://github.com/Stblacq/uneven_terrain.git)

 Refer to the [Mesh Navigation documentation](https://github.com/naturerobots/mesh_navigation) for details on setting up semantic layers and planners.